bra1nDump/MessengerArchitectureInterviewPreparation/readme.md

 A good next step would be to do either of these:
     - Write business logic tests
     - Write a mock server that will be emitting new messages to random chats

+Problem I faced - Compose uses an experimental Kotlin compiler and it doesn't support coroutines well :(
+Example Flow<T>.collect function doesn't work (fails at compile time)

+# Commit
+* Added daemon server mock that
+    - Creates new chats
+    - Adds a new message to one of the existing chats
+* Moved state creation to the Activity level

+Next commit goal - make things worse, add loading states